Richard Allen Smith, age 72 of Clinton

 He is survived by his loving wife of 53 years, Mary Ann Hunt Smith; son, Jeffrey Allen Smith (Lynne); granddaughters, Ava and Cait of Clinton; son, Brian Edward Smith (Lindsay); granddaughters, Lilly and Ella of Clinton; brother, Barry Smith of Claxton; sister, Karen Hellmund (Ronald) of Powell; sister, Carole Sharpe of Oak Ridge; sister, Kathy Minor of Clinton; brother, John Smith (Brenda) of Nashville; and a host of nephews, nieces and special friend, James A. Curry of Knoxville.

-A Celebration of life will be announced at a later date.
+A Celebration of Life Service will be held at Valley Masonic Lodge # 383 F&AM, 112 Lambdin Road Andersonville, TN 37705 from 1:00-4:00 PM on Sunday, April 3, 2022.
 In lieu of flowers, memorial contributions can be made to Young Williams Animal Center, donations@young-williams.org. www.holleygamble.com